 “We've identified both in the market that, from our perspective, we're looking for the distributor that would take our solution set to that mid market enterprise space,” he said.

-“And likewise for the Nextgen, they were looking for that next generation visionary product set to bring into their portfolio.
+“And likewise, for Nextgen, they were looking for that next generation visionary product set to bring into their portfolio.

 Georgiou added that he’s “heard the message loud and clear” from partners over the last few years.

 “We're looking to execute and do some exciting things for our partner base in 2020,” he said.